-A certification cycle is two-years long runs from July 1 to June 30.
-The current 2018-2020 cycle ends June 30, 2020.
+A certification cycle is two-years long runs from July 1 to June 30 (changed to October 1 to September 30 in May 2020 due to COVID).
+The current 2018-2020 cycle ends June 30, 2020 (extended to September 30, 2020 due to COVID).
 So, an SEO must have accrued at least 15 CEUs by that date or else risk losing his certification with the Commonwealth.

 View the current SEO Certification and Training Program Guidance in DEP’s e-Library.

 CEUs can be earned by attending DEP-approved conference — like previous PASEO Conferences — or, by attending DEP-approved training courses.
 DEP no longer offers the training directly to SEOs but rather relies on approved third-party providers like PASEO to develop & deliver content to the SEO community.
 You can find a list of all DEP approved training sponsors & approved training courses here.